pkozelka/libxml2-pas/headers/README.txt

 ==========================
-libxml2 is a low-level library for the work with xml-documents. libxslt is a low-level library implementing the XSL Transformations standard libxml2-pas is translation of their header files into Pascal language.
+libxml2 is a low-level library for the work with xml-documents. libxslt is a low-level library implementing the XSL Transformations standard libxmlsec is a low-level library implementing XML security standards libxml2-pas is translation of their header files into Pascal language.

 Contents: